vivekpn/monitor-build/README.md

 # Monitor Build

 It is a chrome extension.
 Currently it supports Jenkins.
 With the help of this extension, it is easier to monitor the build status.
-Any change in the status of the configured builds will be notified to you as a chrome notification.
+Any change in the status of the configured builds will be automatically notified to you.

 ##Few screenshots:
 * A simple UI to see the status of the build on click of the extension.